 Intense flavors and complexity in our wines are ensured by our steep hillside vineyard, maritime climate and our farming practices.
 At Griffin Hill, we respect the French practice of dry farming and our vines are clones brought directly from France.
 Dry farming ensures deep roots into our shale soils for maximum minerality and flavor.
 We then trust the fruit and use gentle, simple wine making processes to let the fruit, not the Winemaker, make the wine.
-The result is a subtle, complex, aromatic and balanced wine, whether an un-oaked Chardonnay, or a lightly oaked Pinot Noir.
-Starting with the bottlings in 2016, we ended our practice of filtering any of our wines -- think of that little bit of sediment as a great trade-off when you get a bottle full of rich and complex flavor.
+The result is a subtle, complex, aromatic and balanced wine.
+Unlike the large producers, we don't use commercial yeast, enzymes, fining agents, filtering or any other ingredients we feel would impact the purity of our wines .

 The 2016 Estate Chardonnay